leanovate/doby/README.md

 do_by (in ruby) throws an exception at runtime when a note is expired.

-It means that n expired note will break a running program.
+It means that an expired note will break a running program.

-With DoBy (in Scala), a TODO note is written by a developer and must be take care by a developer.
+With DoBy (in Scala), an expired note does not have any effect on a running program.
+Instead, at compile time, the compiler will warn or output an error if a note is about to expire or has expired.
+A TODO note is written by a developer and must be take care by a developer.

-That's why DoBy operates at compile time rather that at runtime.

 ## Developer info